In this guide, I’ll break down all Toyota Prius generations, highlighting the best Prius years to buy and Toyota Prius’s worst years to avoid.

 Leveraging extensive research from credible sources like NHTSA, VehicleHistory, and others, I’ve curated an in-depth analysis that showcases the evolution of the Prius with yearly reliability scores, owner ratings, safety metrics, and more.

-Delve deeper to understand the mechanics behind the Toyota Prius’s most acclaimed years and the frequent issues that plagued specific models.
+Delve deeper to understand the mechanics behind the Toyota Prius’s most acclaimed years and the common problems that plagued specific models.
 Plus, get a glimpse into the Prius’s resale value trajectory.

 Let’s dive right in!